GeorgeAmgad/16-bit-CPU-Simulator/README.md

--the processor makes two simultanious fetches for each instruction -one for the operation code and one for the operad
--so when writing on the memory each whole instruction takes two spaces
+-the processor makes two simultanious fetches for each instruction one for the operation code and one for the operad so when writing on the memory each whole instruction takes two spaces

 for example: